Alex08080/fullstackopen/README.md

 - All the basic of Javascript that are needed
 - Component more in depth, component state and event handlers
 - state and event handlers in depth, handling arrays

+## Part 2

+- Higher function for arrays (map,reduce,filter,etc...)
+- Components state using, filter display
+- Deploy json server for the database, use of UseEffect and axios
+- Get, post, delete, put methods with axios and how to use it
+  - How to properly defind these methods
+- promises and how to handle errors
+- Styling with CSS
+- useState null and reload a UseEffect with its second member